miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-bard-features.md

 ## Ads in Bing

-On February 28, 2023, still ahead of the 5-question limit even appeared for me, the next big advancement hit.
+On February 28, 2023, still ahead of the 5-question limit even appearing for me, the next big advancement hit.
 I remember it clearly because it was my first day working for MOZ and I threw out my back and distinctly remembering I'd rather chat with Bing than wade through top-10 links that will inevitably be dominated by ads.

 Imagine my surprise this being the first moment I notice ads in The New Bing.
 AdWords-like ads in AI-chat!
 Isn't this what Google should be doing?

 ![Ads First Appearing In The New Bing](/assets/images/ads-first-appearing-in-the-new-bing.JPG)

+What struck me with this experience even more than the ads was the fact that when I needed to search fast, I didn't want to be hit with the traditional search interface.
+I just wanted to talk to an expert.
+This went beyond the "1 right answer" of a rich snippet.
+I was already used to the back-and-forth discussion aspect of chat-enhanced search, and was impressed by how the AI seemed to ***empathize*** with my situation.

 ## Upping the Question Limit to 6